Lupus is an auto-immune disease where no two patients have the same set of

 How Cannabis Can Help Alleviate the Disease

-Treatment for lupus involves a team of doctors, a customized plan, and keeping up a healthy lifestyle.
+healthy lifestyle.
 Prescription medications are also available for symptoms (though some can have serious side effects).

 This has left many patients wondering if cannabis has a place in lupus treatment.

-Chronic pain is the most reported symptom among people with lupus, and arthritis and joint pain occur among 95% of patients.
-In 2018, a Yale rheumatologist began a clinical trial to explore the use of synthetic CBD to lower pain and inflammation in lupus patients.
-The trial is still ongoing and involves a drug given orally over 84 days that attaches to CB2 receptors.
-A 2020 study also shows promise for a 1:1 cannabis-derived sublingual spray, but concludes that more research is needed on pain relating to rheumatic diseases like lupus.
+Chronic pain is one of the most reported symptoms among people with lupus, and arthritis and joint pain occur among 95% of patients.3 In 2018, a Yale rheumatologist began a clinical trial to explore the use of synthetic CBD to lower pain and inflammation in lupus patients.
+In the study, completed in 2022, participants were given JBT-101 over 84 days, with dosages being either 10mg, 20mg, or 40mg per day for each group.
+The results demonstrated that the synthetic cannabinoid was safe and effective for treating pain in individuals with lupus.4

-Although medical marijuana for lupus has not been definitively proven effective, some of the common symptoms of lupus are qualifying conditions for a medical marijuana card in states like California (for any appropriate condition per a physician), Illinois (for pain and arthritis), and other states that list chronic pain as a qualifying condition.
+Although medical cannabis for lupus has not been definitively proven effective, some of the common symptoms of lupus are qualifying conditions for a medical marijuana card in states like California (for any appropriate condition per a physician), Illinois (for pain and arthritis), and other states that list chronic pain as a qualifying condition.

-Because smoking is a risk factor for developing lupus and can limit the positive effects of treatment, it can be inferred that smoking medical marijuana for lupus is not a viable option for treating its debilitating effects.
-It is also unknown whether marijuana use may make symptoms worse or interact with any of the drugs already used in treatment.
+Because smoking is a risk factor for developing lupus and can limit the positive effects of treatment, it can be inferred that smoking medical cannabis for lupus is not a viable option for treating its debilitating effects.
+It is also unknown whether cannabis use may make symptoms worse or interact with any of the drugs already used in treatment.
 This is why it is vital to consult with your doctor before beginning any type of lupus treatment using cannabis or its derivatives.

 Legality and Doctor’s Recommendation

-How Nugg Can Help
+How NuggMD Can Help

-NuggMD is the nation's leading medical marijuana technology platform, serving patients in 20 states and growing.
-We’ve connected over 1,000,000 patients with their new medical marijuana doctors face-to-face via our state-of-the-art telemedicine platform.
+NuggMD is the nation's leading medical marijuana technology platform, serving patients in over half the United States.
+We’ve connected over 1,300,000 patients with their new medical marijuana doctors face-to-face via our state-of-the-art telemedicine platform.

 We believe that every human being has the right to explore the benefits of medical cannabis and are fully committed to helping each patient explore all of their options in their journey to wellness.
 For further information on whether you qualify for medical cannabis, select your state.